gophercises/image/README.md

 **Use a tool like `rsvg-convert` to convert an SVG into a PNG**

 You can use a tool like `rsvg-covnert` to convert your SVG into a PNG if you need a PNG as the final result.

+**SVGo example refactor**

+@ajstarks provided an example refactor with SVGo here: <https://gist.github.com/ajstarks/8b1c24545264c20625073faa5e079a59>
+The refactor shows how you can adjust the bar width and separation.
+Also, added variables to allow you to adjust aspects of the plot, and improve readability.
+(Thanks Anthony!)